First Party Collections

-There are typically two ways to handle credit accounts that go unpaid.
-You can either send them to a third-party collection company, which will attempt to collect the debt on your behalf, or you can send them to an internal first-party collection branch.
-First-party collection is useful for many companies because it minimizes fees and gives you more control over how you collect.
+There are typically two ways to handle credit accounts that are unpaid and go to collections — you can either send them to a third-party collections company, which will attempt to collect the debt on your behalf, or you can send them to an internal first-party collection branch.
+First-party collection is useful for many companies because it reduces fees and gives you more control over how you collect.
 However, you need a lot of information to do it right.
 Here’s how Tracers first-party collection service can help your collection agency with first-party debt collection.

 One of the major benefits of first-party collection is that you have more control over your client relationships.
-When you try to collect on debts in-house, there’s more of a possibility that you’ll be able to maintain your relationship with your client throughout the whole process, rather than communicating through third-party debt collectors.
+When you try to collect on debts in-house, you’ll be able to maintain direct communication with your client throughout the whole process, rather than communicating through third-party debt collectors.
 To approach clients directly for a better lasting relationship, you can utilize the contact information available in a public and private records search engine.

-In some cases, you may find that a debtor intentionally starts to try and avoid the debt they’re delinquent on.
-This can be very difficult to handle, especially for in-house collection agencies.
-Skip tracing tools can make it easier, but traditionally, these have been mostly available only for third-party collection agencies.
-A quality public records search engine gives you access to these skip tracing tools, like address search and utility listings data, so you can skip trace debtors and collect on debt in-house.
+In some cases, a debtor may intentionally try to avoid the debt they’re delinquent on.
+Skip tracing these debtors can be difficult, especially for first-party debt collectors.
+While skip tracing tools can make it easier, they traditionally have been mainly available for third-party collection agencies.
+A quality public and private records database gives you access to skip tracing tools, like address search and utility listings data, so you can skip trace debtors and collect on debt in-house.

-- Finding people who don’t want to be found is difficult, and that’s typically where collection agencies utilize skip tracing.
+- Finding people who don’t want to be found is difficult, and that’s typically when collection agencies use skip tracing.

-- When it comes to skip tracing, it’s important that you have the most powerful tools available.
+- When it comes to skip tracing, it’s important that you have the most powerful collection agency tools available.

-- Skip tracing tools from a public records search engine can help your in-house agency collect on difficult-to-trace debts.
+- Skip tracing tools in a public and private records search engine can help your in-house agency collect on difficult-to-trace debts.

 It can be difficult to get right-party contact information to perform fdcpa first-party collections.
 In certain cases, you may be legally allowed under the Consumer Financial Protection Bureau to contact an individual’s employers or close relatives to ask them direct questions about a debtor’s last known location or contact information.
-However, that means you need a way to look up a person’s connections.
-When you use a high-quality investigative data software, you may be able to get contact information for a person’s employer and relatives.
+However, that means you need a way to gather information about a person’s connections.
+When you use a high-quality investigative data software, you may be able to get direct contact information for a person’s employer and relatives.

-- Contact information is a scarcity for many debtors, especially those who are actively trying to avoid you.
+- Contact information for debtors can be difficult to find, especially for those who are actively trying to avoid you.

 - However, in some instances, you may be able to talk to a debtor’s family members or employers to get that information.

-Even with the best tools, there may still be records that your company can’t collect on.
-Because a third-party collection agency typically does nothing except for collections, they’re able to dedicate more time, effort and research to tracking down debtors.
-They may even be able to bring in law enforcement.
-With the information available in a public and private records database, like bankruptcy records, you can develop a protocol that guides your company’s decision on whether or not to send records to collections.
+Even with the best tools, there may still be accounts that your company can’t collect on.
+Because a third-party collection agency typically only focuses on collections, they’re able to dedicate more time, effort, and research to tracking down debtors, and in some situations they may even be able to bring in law enforcement.
+With the information available in a public and private records database, like bankruptcy records, you can develop a protocol that guides your company’s decision on whether or not to send records to third-party collections.

-- Even if you have a first-party collection agency, there’s still a use for third-party collection agencies can be useful when an account is particularly difficult to collect on.
+- Even if you have a first-party collection agency, third-party collection agencies can be useful when an account is particularly difficult to collect on.

-- As a company that extends credit, you should develop a protocol for when to send records to those agencies.
+- As a company that extends credit, you should develop a protocol for when to send accounts to those agencies.

-- The information available through a public records search engine can help you determine when to send accounts to third-party collections..
+- The information available in a public and private records search engine can help you determine when to send accounts to third-party collections..

-First-party collections can be easier than third-party collections, but only if you’re able to get access to the same quality tools that third party collections companies have access to.
-The good news is, you can have access to these tools.
-You just have to utilize a high-quality public records search engine like Tracers, you’ll be able to access the best tools for in-house debt collection.
+First-party collections can be more cost-effective and efficient than third-party collections, but only if you’re able to access the same collection agency tools that third-party collections companies have access to.
+If you utilize a high-quality public and private records search engine like Tracers, you’ll be able to access the best tools for in-house debt collection.